Oxygen Enclosures

 Image from Steve and Mary DeGenaro

-1960s Topical Oxygen Therapy Sleeve for Wound Management
+1960s Topical O2 Therapy Sleeve for Wound Management

 Topical oxygen therapy encompasses an airtight bag sealed around the wounded surface of a limb and high flow oxygen is fed into the bag flowing over the wound.
 Oxygen is provided to the surface of the wound by diffusion.